gstax/mypoolcopilot/README.md

 5. Enter your PoolCopilot API Key.

 **Note:**
-The PoolCopilot API token expires after about 15 minutes.
+The PoolCopilot API token expires after quickly (typically around around 15 minutes based on observations).
 You must configure an automation to refresh the token regularly (see below).

 ##  Automatic PoolCopilot Token Refresh